dweissner/dweissner.github.io/_posts/2021-02-14-Pricing-Washi.md

 ### Complementary good
-It was a complementary good to watercolors which I already decided to purchase
+It was a complementary good to watercolors which I already decided to purchase.
+If I went home without the paper, my loss would have included the watercolors even if I had still purchased them.
+Prospect theory terms, I would have felt a deeper pain from not being able to use my new paints than the pain of paying considerably more to have both the watercolors and paper.

 ### Scarcity
 Few stores were open during lockdown.
 Low supply due to covid lockdown restrictions may have pushed up my perception of actual price